Obstructing Lagrangian concordance for closures of 3-braids: Introduction

 \subsection{Structure of the paper}

-In section 2, we build some obstructions from fillings of double covers.
-In section 3, we obstruct some families of 3-braids using properties of smooth concordance.
-In section 4, we use Gompf's $d_3$ invariant to obstruct many of the remaining braids.
-In section 5, we give some background on Weinstein manifolds and their handlebody diagrams.
-In section 6, we produce particular open book decompositions of the branched double covers of the knots in this remaining family of 3-braids and Weinstein Lefschetz fibrations of their fillings.
-In section 7, we then draw the Weinstein handlebody diagrams for these fillings.
-In Chapter 8, we compute the Legendrian contact homology differential graded algebra of the Legendrian attaching spheres of these Weinstein handlebody diagra and prove that these fillings have non-zero symplectic homology.
-In section 9, we prove Theorem \ref{thm:main}.
+In section 2, we build some obstructions from fillings of double covers and apply them to 3-braids.
+In section 3, we produce particular open book decompositions of the branched double covers of the knots in a remaining family of 3-braids.
+We find corresponding Weinstein Lefschetz fibrations of fillings of these covers.
+In section 4, we draw the Weinstein handlebody diagrams for these fillings.
+In Chapter 5, we compute the Legendrian contact homology differential graded algebra of the Legendrian attaching spheres of these Weinstein handlebody diagrams and prove that these fillings have non-zero symplectic homology.
+In section 6, we prove Theorem \ref{thm:main}.